jempico/jempico/README.md

 - 💬 Ask me about **Rest APIs, HTTP, NodeJS, React, Databases (SQL/NoSQL), Web Security (Bcrypt/JWT/OAuth), NPM**

-- 🔭 I’m currently working on a project with **Redux, Hooks, GraphQL, ContextAPI, Stripe, Firebase, Styled-components, Jest y Enzyme** in order to become a solid React full-stack dev!
+- 🔭 I’m currently working on a project with **Redux, Hooks, GraphQL, ContextAPI, Stripe, Firebase, Styled-components, Jest and Enzyme** in order to become a solid React full-stack dev!

 - 🎓 While studying a **CFGS in Web App Development** at the UOC (Universitat Oberta de Catalunya)